tale-toul/ACMPolicies/README.md

 $ pwmake 128 > vault-id
 $ ansible-vault encrypt --vault-id vault-id group_vars/user_credentials.vault
 ```
-The vault-id file must be passed as an argument to the playbook.
+The vault-id is passed as an argument to the playbook later.

 The playbook needs the API entrypoint of the Openshift cluter.
 Assign the value to the ansible variable **api_entrypoint**.
 The value can be obtained running the following command:
 ```